-Throughout the past several years the City has focused on eliminating the "structural deficit," developing conservative financial forecasts, improving financial reserves, implementing comprehensive financial policies, reducing the utilization of non-recurring funding sources to balance the annual budget, and making appropriate investments in the City's capital infrastructure.
+Throughout the past several years, the City has focused on eliminating the "structural deficit," developing conservative financial forecasts, improving financial reserves, reducing the utilization of non-recurring funding sources to balance the annual budget, and making appropriate investments in the City's capital infrastructure, and funding aggressively our significant liabilities for retiree benefits.

-The City has been moving toward developing expenditure budget estimates sufficient to address not less than 100% of projected operating requirements of the various departments of the City for the next fiscal year.
+The City has been moving toward implementing expenditure budgets sufficient to address not less than 100% of projected operating requirements of the various departments of the City.
 Although the City has made significant progress in this endeavor, much remains to be done.
-The FY2019 municipal budget included a significant commitment to funding increases in snow/ice removal, building maintenance and infrastructure, as well as increased funding to bolster the City's commitment to the social and mental well-being of Newton's residents of all ages.
-Yet we still need significant additional investments in many buildings, including schools, parks and recreation facilities, City Hall and the Library.
+The FY2020 municipal budget included a significant commitment to funding increases in snow/ice removal, building maintenance and infrastructure, as well as increased funding to bolster the City's commitment to the social and mental well-being of Newton's residents of all ages.
+Yet we still need significant additional investments in many buildings, including schools, parks and recreation facilities, The Senior Center, City Hall and the Library.
 We need to invest more in maintenance, including our roads and playgrounds and our fields and trees.
-We have not yet fully incorporated the entire likely costs of snow removal into the operating budget.
+We have not yet fully incorporated the entire likely costs of snow removal or complete streets repairs into the operating budget.
 In each of these areas, we are committed to increasing the funding gradually in each fiscal year budget.

 Attention has also been given to significant increased appropriations for the City's long-term retirement liabilities.
-Following the funding schedule, the annual appropriation in FY2019 for the City's contribution to the pension fund was increased by 9.6% or slightly over \$2.6 million while the retiree health care, or OPEB, contribution was increased from 3.25% to 3.5% of the salaries of employees signing up for health insurance beginning on July 1, 2012.
+Following the funding schedule, the annual appropriation in FY2020 for the City's contribution to the pension fund was increased by 9.6% or an increase of slightly over \$2.7 million while the retiree health care, or OPEB, contribution was increased from 3.5% to 3.6% of the salaries of employees signing up for health insurance beginning on July 1, 2012.

-The City must continue to make progress in funding infrastructure, retiree benefits and the full costs of ongoing expenses like snow removal.
-In addition, along with the Newton Public Schools, we must remain committed to and disciplined in our resolve to settle collective bargaining agreements that maintain parity between revenue and expenditures, and to remain vigilant in managing other large municipal and school expenditures.
+The City must continue to make progress in funding infrastructure, retiree benefits and the full costs of ongoing expenses like snow removal and road repairs.
+In addition, along with the Newton Public Schools, we must remain committed to and disciplined in our resolve to settle collective bargaining agreements that maintain parity between revenue and expenditures, and to remain vigilant in managing at the right pace other large municipal and school expenditures.